-: any information identifying a Data Subject or information relating to a Data Subject that we can identify (directly or indirectly) from that data alone or in combination with other identifiers we possess or can reasonably access.
+: any information identifying a Data Subject or information Personal Data relating to a Data Subject that we can identify (directly or indirectly) from that data alone or in combination with other identifiers we possess or can reasonably access.
 Personal Data includes Sensitive Personal Data and Pseudonymised Personal Data but excludes anonymous data or data that has had the identity of an individual permanently removed.
-Personal data can be factual (for example, a name, email address, location or date of birth) or an opinion about that paragrap actions or behaviour.
+Personal data can be factual (for example, a name, email address, location or date of birth)

-about that person's actions or behaviour.
+or an opinion about that person's actions or behaviour.